By Hilde Thunem (email@example.com)

 having been folded (ca 15 mm) in along the sides and stitched to

 neighbouring pattern pieces on either side.
 By existing, this fragment

 confirms that gores were used in Haithabu tunics, as indicated by

 fragment 55A of the harbour material, and conversely can have been used

 in the serk.

 A woman's grave from the mid-10th or early 11th century was excavated in 2006 in Pskov by Elena A. Yakoleva.
-A report on the finds by Elena S. Zubkova, Olga V. Orfinskaya and Kirill A. Mikhailov was published in 2010.
+Later, Elena S. Zubkova, Olga V. Orfinskaya and Kirill A. Mikhailov published a report on the finds in 2010.
 As English is not the first language of the authors or me, some of the details in the report are hard to interpret.
 Any errors in the summary are (as usual) my fault only.

 A fairly large fragment of the neckline of the serk had been preserved in the grave.
 To my knowledge, this is the largest remaining piece of a serk neckline that has been found.

-After the complete dissasembling of the block of soil with the remains of textiles, 11 elements of clothing made of linen and silk textiles were identified.
-Their careful examination allowed us to suggest the presence of an ensemble of a female garment consistiong only of two articles.
+After the complete disassembling of the block of soil with the remains of textiles, 11 elements of clothing made of linen and silk textiles were identified.
+Their careful examination allowed us to suggest the presence of an ensemble of a female garment consisting only of two articles.
 These two were both sewn from thin blue linen.